3drobotics/solodevguide/book/hardware-accessorybay.md

-# Accessory Bay
+# Accessory Port

 ## Pinout

-The pinout of the Accessory Bay port is:
+The pinout of the Accessory Port is:

 Pin | Description | Pin | Description
 --- | --- | --- | ---